MicrosoftDocs/xamarin-docs/docs/ios/user-interface/controls/buttons.md

   UIButton myButton = new UIButton(UIButtonType.System);
   ```

-  The button's type is specified by a `UIButtonType`:
+  The button's type is specified by a `UIButtonType` property:

   - `UIButtonType.System` - A general-purpose button
   - `UIButtonType.DetailDisclosure` - Indicates the availability of detailed information, usually about a specific item in a table